MQuenu/Mirage-DBLa/README.md

 #### tag_sequences.py ####

-This python script is used to compare the outputs of different runs of Varia GEM - identify clusters of DBLa common across two different samples.
+This python script is used to compare the outputs of different runs of Varia GEM - identify clusters of DBLa common across two different samples and attach identifyer 'tags' IDs to common sequences.

 Requires Pandas and biopython to be installed in your environment.